 - Illinois — IL online lottery

 - Kentucky — KY online lottery

 - Michigan — MI online lottery

 - Pennsylvania — PA online lottery

-With an industry so dependent on customers going into physical locations, hopefully, more states can look at online lottery games as an alternative.
-Last year, online lottery legislation was introduced in Connecticut, Hawaii, New Jersey, and Massachusets.
-Unfortunately, none of the bills were able to get passed.
+With an industry so dependent on customers going to physical locations, hopefully more states can look at online lottery games as an alternative.
+Last year, online lottery legislation was introduced in Connecticut, Hawaii, New Jersey and Massachusets.
+Unfortunately, none of the bills were passed.